-He enjoys long walks on the beach and in his spare time, he writes.
-Please welcome Rob Bernshteyn, CEO and President of Coupa, and author of the book Value As a Service.
+He enjoys long walks on the beach and writes in his spare time.
+Please welcome Rob Bernshteyn, CEO and President of Coupa and author of the book Value As a Service.

-Side note: I’m not entirely sure he likes long walks on the beach.
+Side note: I’m not sure he likes long walks on the beach.

-Rob poured his years of experience implementing SAAS (Software as a Service) into this book but his cornerstone belief is that Value, not functions and features is what will keep customers.
-To support this idea, he makes a few key assertions that are worth reviewing.
+Rob poured his years of experience implementing SAAS (Software as a Service) into this book, but his cornerstone belief is that Value, not functions and features, is what will keep customers.
+To support this idea, he makes a few key assertions worth reviewing.

-ASSERTION #1: Customers still approach SAAS software like they did when they purchased software in the 90s.
+ASSERTION #1: Customers still approach SAAS software as they did when they purchased software in the 90s.
 They would use the number of features as a critical measure to determine success.

-AGREE – I’ve seen too many customers approach SAAS like a custom development deployment.
+AGREE – Many customers approach SAAS like a custom development deployment.
 This is particularly true for customers that force an RFP (Request for Proposal) process.

-AGREE – I’ve also seen that customers that have a clear understanding of value when engaging with us are much quicker to see that value.
+AGREE – I’ve also seen that customers with a clear understanding of Value when engaging with us are much quicker to see that Value.
 I have even begun to have value discussions very early in the engagements.
 Too often, however, I’ve seen a disconnect between the team implementing the software and the team that purchased the software.
-Value is often confused with using the tool but that narrow definition fades as soon as an Executive leaves the company or a cheaper software comes along.
-Value has to be something that is business-driven NOT necessarily personnel-driven.
+Value is often confused with using the tool, but that narrow definition fades as soon as an Executive leaves the company or cheaper software comes along.
+Value has to be business-driven, NOT necessarily personnel-driven.

 For more: Read our Shared Vision post here.